 There are a variety of resources to support your learning including topic booklets, exemplar answers, revision video clips and a wide range of extracts for you to practise your skills.

-GCSE English is an important qualification for progression into a wide range of careers and Further and Higher Education courses.
+GCSE English is an important qualification for progression into A-Level, a wide range of careers, and Further and Higher Education courses.

-The achievement of a Grade C or above is evidence of your ability to read fluently, communicate orally and in writing with confidence and effectiveness.
+The achievement of a Grade 4 or above is evidence of your ability to read fluently and communicate clearly in writing with confidence and effectiveness.